 WordPress Security Plugins

-This is the first line of defence – a properly implemented WordPress security plugin will thwart the majority of hacking efforts – particularly the script-based automated ones!
-Where a human-driven attack is initiated, you can easily make it extremely difficult to cthe internals of your website.
+Security best practices urge properly implemented security plugins that will thwart the majority of hacking efforts – particularly the script-based automated ones!
+Where a human-driven attack is initiated, you can easily make it extremely difficult to access the internals of your website.
 The more difficult it is, the greater the likelihood of the attacker giving up and seeking out a softer, easier target.
 Even in the hacking world, time is money…

 There are multiple WordPress security plugin applications available, each with its own methodology or variation on a theme.
 Selection of one over the other will often be based on the server environment – some simply won’t install if the right PHP elements or server settings are not enabled.
 Those that I have direct personal experience with are;

-- Block Bad Queries – fast firewall that does not intrude into other activities – such as WordPress Management Consoles
+- Block Bad Queries – fast web application firewall (WAF) that does not intrude into other activities – such as Management Consoles

 - Alert on critical problems